isabella232/mobile-services.de-DE/help/ios/apple-tv-implementation-tvos/tvjs-methods.md

 * **setAdvertisingIdentifier**

-   Legt IDFA im SDK fest.
-Wenn es im SDK festgelegt wurde, wird IDFA im Lebenszyklus gesendet.
+   Sets the IDFA in the SDK, and if it has been set in the SDK, the IDFA is sent in lifecycle.
 Auf den IDFA kann auch in Signalen (Postbacks) zugegriffen werden.

    >[!IMPORTANT]
    >
-   >Rufen Sie IDFA nur aus Apple apis ab, wenn Sie einen Anzeigendienst verwenden.
+   >Retrieve the IDFA from Apple APIs only if you are using an ad service.
 Wenn Sie den IDFA abrufen und ihn nicht richtig verwenden, wird Ihre App ggf. abgelehnt.

    * Hier finden Sie die Syntax für diese Methode: